Simicart/magento_docs/source/includes/_totals.md

 }

 Custom Rows: Sort Order counted the same with other Total Items, for Example it's 31, it'd be below Shipping row

+If there's no "value_string" on custom row, show the "value" with Store currency format